apurvakg/Weather-Forecasting-and-Prediction/Readme.md

 ## Title: Weather Forecasting and Prediction

-## By: Team - 13

-## Team Members: Apurva Kumar Gupta(1CR18CS028), Arnab Das(1CR18CS030), Preeti(1CR18CS126)

-This is our Final Year Project on Weather Forecasting and prediction.
-We have built this on Artificial Neural Network with Back Propagation.
+This is my Final Year Project on Weather Forecasting and prediction.
+I have built this on Artificial Neural Network with Back Propagation.

 ### Software Used: